Scalingo/documentation/src/_posts/databases/postgresql/2000-01-01-upgrading.md

    connection can be lost during a few milliseconds.
 4. The new standby instance is restarted with the targeted version.
 5. Once restarted, the cluster is fully upgraded and fully operational again.
 6. The application is restarted to ensure proper connections.
-This shouldn't cause any additional downtime.
+[This does not cause any additional downtime]({% post_url platform/internals/2000-01-01-container-management %}#zero-downtime-operations).

 Minor-upgrades of Business plans are **usually achieved without any impactful downtime**.